List of unreleased projects by Kanye West: Watch the Throne 2

 In December 2011, Jay-Z stated in an interview with MTV News that a sequel to Watch the Throne would be released after solo projects from Jay-Z and West.
 In May 2012, Watch the Throne co-producer Mike Dean stated in an interview that Watch the Throne 2 was being planned.
 Jay-Z reiterated in an August 2013 interview with Power 106 that a sequel to Watch the Throne was being planned.
-When paparazzi asked West about Watch the Throne 2, he said "Stop talking to me" and then attacked him when he asked again.

 On April 5, 2016, Drake released "Pop Style", featuring West and Jay-Z, as a single for Views.
 However, when the album released, West and Jay-Z's features were removed.
 West blamed the removed verses on exclusivity deals by Apple Music and Tidal.
 While performing in Seattle during the Saint Pablo Tour, West said that Watch the Throne 2 would not be released, blaming Jay-Z for removing West's verse from the song.

-In September 8, 2018, West tweeted that Watch the Throne 2 was "coming soon."
+On September 8, 2018, West tweeted that Watch the Throne 2 was "coming soon."
 At the time, it was not clear if West and Jay-Z were in contact as West stated in a May 2018 interview that he had not been in contact with Jay-Z since the Saint Pablo Tour speech.
 It was reported in October 2018 that Jay-Z had severed ties with West over West's political rants in support of Donald Trump.
 In November 2018, Meek Mill released Championships, which features a Jay-Z guest appearance on "What's Free".
 Jay-Z references West on the song, rapping "No red hat, don't Michael and Prince me and Ye."
 Soon after the release, Jay-Z clarified on Twitter that the line was not a diss against West; West responded suggesting a Watch the Throne sequel.

 In July 2021, West previewed the song "Jail", which featured Jay-Z, at a Donda listening party in Atlanta.
 The song sparked speculation that a Watch the Throne sequel was in development, with Jay-Z rapping: "This might be the return of The Throne."
 The following month, West affiliate Justin Laboy stated that Watch the Throne 2 was to release later that year.

-In an October 2022 Drink Champs interview, West again stated that Watch the Throne 2 was "coming soon".
+In an October 2022 Drink Champs interview, West again stated that Watch the Throne 2 was "coming soon."
 Earlier that year, Fivio Foreign revealed that Jay-Z was meant to record for "City of Gods", though this fell through due to West being "too impatient" to wait for Jay-Z to record, despite being adamant that he be featured.